 Major change - Please note that pupils with Autism or Asperger's (Autistic Spectrum Disorder) or Attention Deficit Disorder (ADD) or Attention Deficit with Hyperactivity Disorder (ADHD) will now be recorded on the Medical register if there is no additional educational provision needed.
-They will not have an IEP/PLP.
+They will not have an IEP/PLP unless they are also on the SEN register.